Crezdon Butler: Professional career

-2010 NFL Combine
+Pre-draft

 Butler was originally projected to be a late first round selection before his senior year.
 After his statistically lacking season, opinions as a whole dropped negatively: some sources regarded Butler as an undrafted free agent target, while others rated him as a possible fifth round target.

 Pittsburgh Steelers

-The Pittsburgh Steelers selected Butler with their fifth round selection, 164th overall, of the 2010 NFL Draft.
+The Pittsburgh Steelers selected Butler with their fifth round selection, 164th overall, of the 2010 NFL draft.
 Butler was regarded as a long and athletic cornerback with good ball skills, albeit with a weak statistical senior season.
 He was signed to a three-year rookie contract, and was named to the 53-man roster.
 Although he was drafted in the fifth round only the year prior, he was waived by the Steelers on September 3, 2011.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 On September 4, 2011, Butler was claimed off waivers by the Arizona Cardinals.
 He was placed on the injured reserve list on September 20 due to a dislocated ankle.
 On August 31, 2012, he was waived by Arizona, being one of the final roster cuts before the start of the 2012 season.